-Tier 1-40 Hours Guidelines Specific to the 40 Hour Service Learning Requirement
+40 Hours Guidelines Specific to the 40 Hour Service Learning Requirement

-- 1. All high school students seeking a Standard Diploma are required to participate in the program. - 2.
-Service performed over the summer or performed as part of an organization that is not a school sponsored club or organization must meet Service Learning Guidelines to earn Service Learning hours. - 3.
-All Service Learning Hours must be documented on the Volunteer Service Record Log Sheet.
+- All high school students seeking a Standard Diploma are required to participate in the program. - Service performed over the summer or performed as part of an organization that is not a school sponsored club or organization must meet Service Learning Guidelines to earn Service Learning hours. - All Service Learning Hours must be documented on the Volunteer Service Record Log Sheet.
 Log Sheets can be downloaded from this website.
 Log Sheets must be returned to the Service Learning Coordinator.
 Students must retain a copy of this form for their records.
 Students may start earning Service Learning Hours as soon as they are promoted to ninth grade.
+Volunteer service that is a "prior condition of employment" will not count.